-Challenge number Detail of challenge 1 Assessments, observations and discussions with parents and children show that often children often enter the school in nursery and reception with low talk skills.
-Loss of learning due to COVID has and continues to Children are assessed using the BPVS to measure language.
-The Neli language programme (NELI is a programme for children in Reception (4-5 years) which has been found to improve children's language and early literacy skills will be repeated in the current year 1 class to close gaps in attainment.
-We have invested in TALK BOOST training for children in years1 and 2 who have a gap in their spoken language and vocabulary.
-Speech and language referrals have increased, and 8 referrals were made in the year 1 class last year.
+Challenge number Detail of challenge 1 Assessments, observations and discussions with parents and children show that often Children often enter the school in nursery and reception with low talk skills.
+60% of children have English as an additional language.
 2 Assessment, observations and discussions show that levels of reading and phonetic knowledge for vulnerable children had declined.
-Phonics books have been purchased to complement The Story Time Phonic programme that we teach rigorously at St John Fisher, through early years and KS1 additional phonics intervention is run in year 3 to close the gap in phonics.
+Phonics data is lower than national.
 3 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-This is especially true children transferring from yearks1 to ks2 where children are underperforming in maths due to school closure.
-An addition teacher has been employed to team teach and take booster groups to close the gap in maths.
-Time has been allocated for next steps and same day feedback.
 4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths.
-5 Our assessments (QCA), observations and discussions with pupils and families have identified social and emotional issues for many pupils as they have returned back to school.
+Some families, despite the best efforts and a variety of different support materials sent home by staff, have not made as much progress.
+This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations 5 Our assessments (QCA), observations and discussions with pupils and families have identified social and emotional issues for many pupils as they have returned back to school.
 Children are struggling to accommodate the return to school and behavior boundaries, resulting in an increased cost to employing more staff to manage their behavior 1:1.
 An increased number of children who are vulnerable have been referred to the integration and attendance team.
-6 Our attendance data from September 2020 to July 2021indicates that attendance among disadvantaged pupils has been between lower than for non-disadvantaged pupils.
-In 2021-2022, we would like to improve attendance for all disadvantaged pupils
+6 Attendance data continue to be lower for those who have an economic disadvantage than those who do not.